Zodiac (ride)

-Zodiac is an Enterprise ride at Thorpe Park, Surrey, United Kingdom.
+Zodiac is a HUSS Enterprise flat ride located at Thorpe Park in Surrey, United Kingdom.
+The attraction features a large rotating disc with suspended gondolas that seat two riders each.
+As the disc spins and is gradually lifted by a hydraulic arm, riders experience a combination of rotational and tilting forces, creating near-inversions and high G-forces.

 History

-The ride originally opened in 2000 as 'Enterprise', though it came to be renamed 'Zodiac' the following year to better suit the expanding Lost City theme alongside the opening of Vortex.
-This marked the decision to maintain the ride as a permanent installation, though an incident during the 2001 season, in which a gondola became partially detached from the main frame of the ride, leading to the park owners being fined for £65,000 in 2004, necessitated that the ride be replaced.
-The eventual replacement (for 2006) was yet another Huss Enterprise – sourced from Drayton Manor theme park – that was differently decorated to the original (2001–2004), having a plain white finish on the spokes and minimal red stripes.
-This has still not been rectified, suggesting that the park have no intention of doing so.
+The ride originally opened in 2000 under the name Enterprise, but was renamed Zodiac the following year to better align with the expanding Lost City theme and the opening of Vortex.
+This decision established the ride as a permanent installation.
+During the 2001 season, an incident occurred in which a gondola became partially detached from the main frame of the ride, resulting in the park being fined £65,000 in 2004.
+In 2006, the ride was replaced with another HUSS Enterprise, sourced from Drayton Manor.
+This version featured a different aesthetic from the original 2001–2004 installation, with plain white spokes and minimal red striping.

-The ride has been closed since June 8, 2025, and it is not known when it will be reopened.
-One of the gondolas are removed alongside a few other pieces and it might face a permanent closure.

 A photograph of the original version of Zodiac.
 Opened in 2000, and the theming (visible in this photo, which was taken in 2003) was applied for the 2001 season.
 This HUSS Enterprise was removed at the end of the 2005 season.

 A photograph of the replacement Zodiac.
 This HUSS Enterprise was relocated from Drayton Manor at the end of the 2005 season, and has been operating at Thorpe Park since 2006.
 (This photo was taken during the 2006 season).

 Ride experience

-Riders enter small gondolas that are suspended next to a large disc that spins once the ride is in motion.
-The small gondolas seat two people and there are no restraints, the idea being that the force of the ride will hold you in place and allow you to experience the ride more freely.
-Ride operators run round the large disc to check that all the cabins have their gates closed correctly.
-When it is considered safe, Zodiac is put into motion.
-The disc starts to spin, slowly at first, but becoming faster and faster.
-Eventually, the suspended gondolas are being forced almost completely sideways at a speed of 13.5 revolutions per minute and the disc starts to pitch upwards into the air on a powerful hydraulic arm.
-Once the spinning disc has reached the maximum tilt of 70°, riders are almost inverting in the suspended cars, completing a manoeuvre similar to a vertical loop element of a rollercoaster.
-As soon as maximum tilt is reached, the arm lowers again, the disc slows and riders slowly come to a halt as gravity takes over and reorientates the base of the gondolas towards ground.
+Riders are seated in two-person gondolas suspended around the perimeter of a large central disc.
+Prior to dispatch, ride operators circulate around the disc to verify that all gondola gates are securely closed.
+The gondolas do not incorporate individual restraints; instead, rider containment is achieved through centrifugal forces generated during operation.

+The ride cycle begins with the disc rotating at a low speed before gradually accelerating.
+As rotational speed increases, the gondolas swing outward, approaching a near-horizontal position, while the disc reaches a maximum rotational speed of approximately 13.5 revolutions per minute.
+Concurrently, a hydraulic arm elevates and tilts the disc to a maximum angle of 70 degrees.
+At this point, riders experience a near-inverted orientation, producing a sensation comparable to a vertical loop on a roller coaster.
+Following the peak tilt, the disc is lowered and rotation is reduced, allowing the gondolas to gradually return to their resting position as gravity reorients them toward the ground.